Sup Surf is…

 For the sake of confusion, we put paddleboard surfing in the title.
 If you want to spark a conversation next time you have your toes in the sand, just ask a surfer what they would prefer a surfboard vs. a paddleboard.
 You will probably get a passionate answer of which is best or like many now realize it doesn’t matter which you prefer because the important thing is to allow as many people to enjoy the magic of riding a wave!

 Starting on Calm Waters

-Paddleboard surf is a great sport and adventure activity for any surfing beginner to start at, thanks to the fact that you can begin on calmer waters to practice the basics.
+Paddleboard surfing is a great sport and adventure activity for any surfing beginner to start, thanks to the fact that you can begin on calmer waters to practice the basics.

 Rather than having to leap headfirst into violent sprays of surf and tackle white water rapids from the get-go, you can grab your paddleboard and head out to hit the beaches of Costa Rica on a day when the waters are calm.
 The surf is light, allowing you to learn the basics of this easy-to-learn water sport at a serene and laid-back pace.

 You can use the time on calmer waters to practice essential aspects of paddleboard surfing, including stance, posture, and paddle techniques before you go ahead with attempting to tackle the more challenging waves of dawn and dusk!

 Sup Surf Board Volume vs. Surf Board Volume